 - Income Eligibility Guidelines.
 These are the Guidelines used by State agencies in determining the income eligibility of persons applying for participation in CSFP.

 - How to Apply.
 Contact your State distributing agency (SDA) for further assistance.
 For a list of SDA contacts that includes those which administer CSFP, NSIP, TEFAP, and Schools/Child Nutrition Commodity Programs, click here.
-To view a fact sheet with frequently asked questions about how this program works, click here.
+To view a fact sheet about how this program works, click here.